AmnaMazen/Calibration-of-Kinect-camera/README.md

 # Calibration-of-Kinect-camera
 This repository includes a step-by-step tutorial to calibrate the Kinect camera

+This work is done with the help of my students, Chenghao Lin and Naian Tao.

 We followed this GitHub repository while implementing some changes

 https://github.com/code-iai/iai_kinect2/tree/master/kinect2_calibration#calibrating-the-kinect-one